andrew-modelsoftware/Stuff/CompositionPatterns/README.md

 ***Client2
-Instead of putting the 'decision' of how to implement getDetails() into the loanDetails class use a factory to inject the appropriate 'loanDetails' class.
+Instead of putting the 'decision' of how to implement getDetails() into a single loanDetails class use a factory to inject the appropriate 'loanDetails' class.

 Details: